vormkracht10/laravel-permanent-cache/README.md

 and must be called manually or scheduled.
 Here is an example.

 By default, a cache will not do anything if it doesn't listen for any events.
-Thus we need to schedule it.
+Thus, we need to schedule it.

+### Scheduling with cron expressions

+You can use cron expressions to schedule your cache, a very basic example is shown below.
+This will "run" the cache every minut.

 ```php
 use Vormkracht10\PermanentCache\Scheduled;